ondrap/json-stream/README.md

   where
     statusError s = s < 200 || s > (299 :: Int)

--- Some definitions to make the output nicer - might make it to next version arrayOf = array
+-- Some definitions to make the definition nicer - might make it to next version arrayOf = array
 (.:) = objectWithKey
 is = filterI